9 Pittas of Vietnam – a quick guide [update recently]

 Hotspot: Cat Tien, Ma Da, Tan Phu

-Add a subheading 7 WANEE asia
+Add a subheading 7 WANEE Go-WILD

 Blue-winged Pitta Pitta moluccensis